Peeling Bipartite Networks for Dense Subgraph Discovery: Experiments

-In this section, we highlight some interesting subgraphs and hierarchical structures found in the \db~network.
-We report on what our algorithms can find, which cannot be identified by other algorithms, and vice versa.
+Here we highlight some interesting subgraphs and hierarchical structures found in the \db~network.
+We report on what \textit{\textsc{Wing} and \textsc{Tip} can find but others cannot}, and also what \textit{we cannot find which can be identified by other algorithms}.